Areydra/0.cara-install-laravel/README.md

 Save as the .env.example to .env and set your database information

-Buka cmd kemudian pastekan url directory 7.project/C -contoh pastekan kedalam cmd: cd C:\Users\Areydra\Documents\Arkademy Test\7.
-Project\C
+Buka cmd kemudian pastekan url directory laravel

 -lalu enter